Have you ever wondered what Edwin Stanton, Dean Martin & square pizza have in common?

 Lunch is followed by shopping or a visit to historical churches.
 Then sit back and relax while your guide takes you on Steubenville’s Murals Tour.
-Dinner at the Classic Corner is followed by a dessert reception and tour at the Jefferson County Historical Museum.
+Dinner at Froehlich’s Classic Corner is followed by a dessert reception and tour at the Jefferson County Historical Museum.

 “That’s Amoré,” “Historic Churches,” & “Farm & Winery”